 Regulation (EC) No 223/2009 on European statistics (Article 20(4)) of 11 March 2009 (OJ L 87, p.
 164), stipulates the need to establish common principles and guidelines ensuring the confidentiality of data used for the production of European statistics and the access to those confidential data with due account for technical developments and the requirements of users in a democratic society.

 |Confidentiality - data treatment|

-The PPP exercise is a multilateral statistical undertaking, in which the quality on each country's results are depending on all the other participating countries as well as on its own data.
+The PPP exercise is a multilateral statistical undertaking, in which the quality on each country's results is depending on all the other participating countries as well as on its own data.
 Therefore, it is important that all input data is available, for validation purposes, to all NSIs involved.
-However, only average prices per country and sample item are available to the participating NSIs, not the entire price material as collected by each NSI.
+Since individual price observations are confidential, only average prices are exchanged among countries for this purpose..

-First estimates of PPPs and related indicators for the preceeding year are released in the form of a press release and a database update in June each year.
+First estimates of PPPs and related indicators for the proceding year are released in June each year.
 In December, these indicators are recalculated for the three preceeding years.

-NSI will publish the results after they are released by Eurostat.
+NSI publishes the results after they are released by Eurostat.